kolypto/nodejs-kickapp/README.md

 * `addChild(name, Service, options)` wrapper that creates a child `Service(app, options)`, wraps it with a `ServiceContainer` and maintains the parent-child relationship.
 * `getService(name)` allows you to get a `Service` by name.
 Dot-notation is supported to get child services

+Internally, an `Application` is a pure `ServiceContainer`, augmented with the constructor function.